sahilsehwag/twitter-mbti-personality-classifier/README.md

 in this project, a [jupyter notebook](./main.ipynb) is provided, which contains all the *code, explanation, analysis (EDA), model performance and analysis of our trained models*.

+### Note
+For some reason github cannot render complete jupyter notebook last commit.
+If you are only seeing first 2 sections, I would recommend cloning the repo and viewing locally.

 ### About MBTI
 The Myers Briggs Type Indicator (or MBTI for short) is a personality type system that divides everyone into 16 distinct personality types across 4 axis:
 * **Introversion** (I)/**Extroversion** (I)